Study finds high levels of toxic chemical in clothing from such brands as Nike, PINK

-The California-based watchdog group found that in the clothing, there is up to 22 times the safe limit of BPA, the chemical used to make plastic for food packaging, baby bottles and other goods.
+The California-based watchdog group found that in the clothing, there is up to 22 times the safe limit of BPA, the chemical used to make plastic for food packaging, baby bottles and other goods, WTAJ reports.

 The group described BPA as “a well-studied hormone disrupting chemical.”